FarshadAmiri/DataGPT/README.md

-# RAG Chat Application
+# DataGPT

-A Django-based chat interface that lets you query different data sources using natural language.
-Built with WebSockets for real-time streaming responses.
+Chat with your data sources using natural language.
+Query documents, databases, and spreadsheets through a single interface - no SQL or coding required.

 ## What it does